 Kaolin Clay Benefit #1: Absorbs Excess Oil

-To help keep excess oil at bay, reach for skin-care products formulated with kaolin clay.
-Products formulated with the ingredient can help control excess sebum production for a mattified skin appearance.
+To help keep excess oil at bay, reach for skincare products formulated with kaolin clay.
+The ingredient can help control excess sebum production and give skin a matte, shine-free finish.

 Kaolin Clay Benefit #2: Keep Acne Under Control